dotnet/winforms/README.md

 Windows Forms also provides one of the most productive ways to create desktop applications based on the visual designer provided in Visual Studio.
 It enables drag-and-drop of visual controls and other similar functionality that make it easy to build desktop applications.

 > Note: The Windows Forms visual designer is not yet available and will be part of a Visual Studio 2019 update.
-[See here for a workaround invoking the Classic Framework Designer][designer].
+[See here for a workaround invoking the Classic Framework Designer](winforms-designer.md).

-To learn about project priorities as well as status and ship dates see the [Windows Forms Roadmap][roadmap].
+To learn about project priorities as well as status and ship dates see the [Windows Forms Roadmap](roadmap.md).

 This repository contains WinForms for .NET Core.
 It does not contain the .NET Framework variant of WinForms.